Single Extraction

 The Single-Tooth Overhead Problem

 The reason a one-tooth case is not simply one-quarter of a four-tooth case is that fixed overhead costs are spread across whatever extractions happen in the visit.
-A consultation fee is $75 to $150 whether one tooth or four come out.
-A panoramic radiograph is $100 to $250 either way.
-An IV sedation administration is $250 to $500 either way.
-Facility fees in office-based oral surgery practices apply per visit, not per tooth.
+The consultation fee is the same whether one tooth or four come out.
+The panoramic radiograph is the same either way.
+A sedation administration (averaging $349 per visit in CareCredit's published data) is billed per visit, not per tooth, and facility fees in office-based oral surgery practices work the same way.

-The result is that the per-tooth cost of the first extraction in any visit is much higher than the per-tooth cost of the second, third, or fourth.
-On a four-tooth case with $2,800 total cost, the per-tooth average is $700.
-On a one-tooth case at the same complexity the cost is not $700 but closer to $1,000 because the overhead is no longer shared.
+The result is that the per-tooth cost of the first extraction in any visit is much higher than the per-tooth cost of the second, third, or fourth, because the overhead is no longer shared.
 Patients evaluating a one-tooth quote should know this is not a markup; it is the consequence of how the procedure is structured.

 For cases where a single tooth has acute pathology and the other three are stable but eventually likely to need extraction, the cost-aware framing is straightforward: extract the acute tooth now under local if possible (lowest single-tooth cost), and revisit the other three only when clinical findings warrant.
 Pre-emptively extracting all four to amortise the anaesthesia surcharge is not a sound clinical argument and is not endorsed by AAOMS or supported by Cochrane 2020.